-Keyword Description Examples of Values M/O/C COMMENT Comments (allowed at the beginning of the OMM Metadata).
-(See 7.7 for formatting rules.)
-This is a comment О OBJECT_NAME F TelKom 2 Spaceway 2 INMARSAT 4-F2 М
+Keyword Description Examples of Values M/O/C COMMENT Comments (allowed at the beginning of the OMM Metadata). (see Section 7.8 for formatting rules.)
+This is a comment О OBJECT_NAME Spacecraft name for which the orbit state is provided.
+There is no CCSDS-based restriction on the value for this keyword, but it is recommended to use names from the UN Office of Outer Space Affairs designator index (reference 3), which include Object name and international designator of the participant.
+In cases where OBJECT_NAME is not known or cannot be disclosed, the value should be set to UNKNOWN.
+Telkom 2 Spaceway 2 INMARSAT 4-F2 UNKNOWN М

 Keyword Description Examples of Values M/O/C OBJECT_ID Object identifier of the object for which the orbit state is provided.
 There is no CCSDS-based restriction on the value for this keyword, but values should be the international spacecraft designator as published in the UN Office of Outer Space Affairs designator index (reference 3).
 Recommended values have the format YYYY-NNNP{PP}, where: YYYY = Year of launch.
 NNN = Three-digit serial number of launch in year YYYY (with leading zeros).
 P{PP} = At least one capital letter for the identification of the part brought into space by the launch.
-In cases where the asset is not listed in reference 3, the UN Office of Outer Space Affairs designator index format is not used, or the content cannot be disclosed, the value should be 2005-046A 2005-046B 2003-022A M CENTER_NAME set to UNKNOWN.
-Origin of the OMM reference frame, which EARTH M shall be a natural solar system body (planets, asteroids, comets, and natural satellites), including any planet barycenter or the solar system barycenter.
+In cases where the asset is not listed in reference 3, the UN Office of Outer Space Affairs designator index format is not used, or the content cannot be disclosed, the value should be set to UNKNOWN.
+2005-046A 2005-046B 2003-022A UNKNOWN M CENTER_NAME Origin of the OMM reference frame, which shall be a natural solar system body (planets, asteroids, comets, and natural satellites), including any planet barycenter or the solar system barycenter.
 Natural bodies shall be selected from the accepted set of values indicated in ANNEX B, Section B2.
-MARS MOON REF_FRAME Name of the reference frame in which the Keplerian element data are given.
-Select from the accepted set of values indicated in ANNEX B, Section B4.
-TEMEOFDATE J2000 M Note: NORAD Two Line Element Sets and corresponding SGP orbit propagator ephemeris outputs are explicitly defined to be in the True Equator Mean Equinox of Date (TEME of Date) reference frame.
+EARTH MARS MOON M REF_FRAME Name of the reference frame in which the Keplerian element data are given.
+Select from the accepted set of values indicated in 3.2.3.2.
+Note: NORAD Two Line Element Sets and corresponding SGP orbit propagator ephemeris outputs are explicitly defined to be in the True Equator Mean Equinox of Date (TEME of Date) reference frame.
 Therefore, TEME of date shall be used for OMMs based on NORAD Two Line Element sets, rather than the almost imperceptibly different TEME of Epoch (see ANNEX N, Reference [N-2] or [N-3] for further details).
-REF_FRAME_EPOCH Epoch of reference frame, if not intrinsic to the definition of the reference frame.
-(See 7.5.10 for formatting rules.)
-2001-11-06T11:17:33 2002-204T15:56:23Z 0 TIME_SYSTEM Time system used for the orbit state and covariance matrix.
+M REF_FRAME_EPOCH Epoch of reference frame, if not intrinsic to the definition of the reference frame. (see Section 7.5.12 for formatting rules.)
+2001-11-06T11:17:33 2002-204T15:56:23Z TIME_SYSTEM Time system used for the orbit state and covariance matrix.
 Select from the accepted set of values indicated in ANNEX B, Section B3.
-UTC M MEAN_ELEMENT_THEORY Description of the Mean Element Theory.
+UTC М MEAN_ELEMENT_THEORY Description of the Mean Element Theory.
 Indicates the proper method to employ to propagate the state.
 SGP4 DSST USM M